Summary

 About

-My research and teaching interests include the history of the Black Diaspora in Germany, European colonialism, and constructions of race in pre-1945 Europe.
-I have published widely on Germany's first Black community including Black Germany: The Making and Unmaking of a Diaspora Community, 1884-1960 (with Eve Rosenhaft, Cambridge University Press, 2013, 2015).
-My current work looks at Black compensation claims made in the aftermath of the Holocaust.
+I joined SHU in 2010 after having previously worked at the University of Liverpool.
+I am an historian of Black Europe and my research and teaching interests include the history of the Black Diaspora in Germany, European colonialism, and constructions of race in pre-1945 Europe.
+My first book project, Exclusion and inclusion: Gradations of whiteness and socio-economic engineering in German Southwest Africa, 1884-1914 (Lang, 2007) looked at constructions of race in the settler colony of German Southwest Africa.
+I have since published widely on Germany's first Black community including Black Germany: The Making and Unmaking of a Diaspora Community, 1884-1960 (with Eve Rosenhaft, Cambridge University Press, 2013, 2015).
+My current research focuses on the Black experience of Nazi Germany as well as post-war compensation claims made by Black victims.

 African Diaspora in Germany/Europe